hirosh7/sde-mcp/docs/context_retention_system.md

 ## Solution Overview

 Implement per-session context retention that:
-1. Stores session context in Docker MinIO (S3-compatible object storage)
+1. Stores session context in Docker Redis (in-memory key-value store)
 2. Retrieves and provides conversation history to Claude on each query
 3. Enables Claude to respond with awareness of previous questions and answers